 - Metro 2 - RBWH busway station to UQ Lakes busway station.

-The expanded project will introduce a fleet of trackless, rubber-tyred Metro vehicles with capacity for up to 150 people that can use the busway alongside regular bus services.
+The expanded project will introduce a new fleet of 60 metro vehicles, each with capacity for up to 150 people, that can use the busway alongside other bus services.

 Key benefits of the project will include:

-- high frequency services as often as every 90 seconds between Roma Street and Mater Hill
+- high-frequency services every three minutes in peak periods on weekdays, with a metro every 90 seconds between Roma Street and Mater Hill busway stations

 - 21 kilometre dedicated route servicing 18 stations